geonetwork/core-geonetwork/docs/manual/docs/user-guide/workflow/batchupdate-from-admin.md

 !!! info "See Also"

     New process can be added.
-See [batch-process-add](batch-process-add.md).
+See [Adding batch process](/user-guide/workflow/batchupdate-xsl.rst#batch-process-add).

 -   Define process parameters (if any)